Slade-Venter/Slade-Venter/README.md

 - Frontend-only redaction
 - Raw audit transcript leakage

-The challenge was built with Flask and Docker, deployed at the live event, and solved by four participants.
+The challenge was built with Flask and Docker, deployed at the live event.

 ### [Operation Southern Cross — CrikeyCon 11](https://github.com/Slade-Venter/operation-southern-cross-writeup)

-Designed and hosted a beginner-friendly, remediation-focused purple-team incident response CTF for more than 30 participants.
+Designed and hosted a beginner-friendly, remediation-focused purple-team incident response CTF for more participants

 The environment simulated a Security Operations Centre investigation and included: